 Contrary to expectations, the new Korg Krome is not derived from its big brother Kronos, or at least not completely.
 While sharing the same modern design, the huge touchscreen and some features and sounds with Kronos and Kronos X, most of the Korg Krome concept is based on the previous M3 and M50 models.

-Below, please use the interactive table to compare the Korg Krome to other great digital pianos, including the Korg Kronos and Yamaha MOXF8:
+Below, please use the interactive table to compare the Korg Krome to other very memorable keyboards currently available on the market:

 What the Korg Krome Offers You